Tol language: Vowels

+Orthogaphy

+The Tol alphabet is as follows:

+A a, C c, Cj cj, C' c', E e, I i, J j, L l, M m, N n, O o, P p, Pj pj, P' p', Q q, Qj qj, S s, T t, Tj tj, T' t', Ts ts, Tsj tsj, Ts' ts', U u, Ü ü, V v, W w, Y y, '.

+Spanish loanwords use the following letters:

+B b, D d, G g, F f, H h, Ll ll, Ñ ñ, R r, Rr rr, Z z.

 Grammar

 The following overview is based on Haurholm-Larsen (2014).

 Constituent order

 The basic constituent order of Tol is SOV and the language displays a consistently head final order of constituents, i.e. verbs follow the subject and the object, there are postpositions instead of prepositions, and subordinating conjunctions appear at the end of subordinate clauses.

 Inflection

 Verbs and nouns are inflected for person, number and, in the case of verbs, tense, using a number of different morpho-syntactic means which often conflate various meanings (polyexponentiality).
 These means include, prefixing, suffixing and infixing, ablaut and stress shift and the use of independent pronouns.
 Tense is also expressed by the use of particles.
 Number is only marked in noun phrases with animate referents.
 Some examples are given below.